 Exposure and Response Prevention (ERP)

 ERP is the “gold-standard” treatment or OCD and is similar to systematic desensitization.
-However, with ERP the focus is more on eliminating problematic behavioral patterns, known as compulsions (often referred to as “safety behaviors”), and strengthening ones ability to tolerate uncertainty, both of which are at the core the pernicious cycle of OCD.
+However, with ERP the focus is more on eliminating problematic behavioral patterns, known as compulsions (often referred to as “safety behaviors”), and strengthening a person’s ability to tolerate uncertainty, both of which are at the core of the pernicious cycle of OCD.